msujas/multipositionpdf/README.md

 The MultiFile class then takes a list of all the ImagePoni objects.
 It averages and merges all the cake arrays, filtering cosmics and outliers, saves a merged cake file, and 1D merged patterns.

+There's a rust extension which runs faster than the default Python version.
+To use clone the multipos_rustpy library https://github.com/msujas/multipos_rustpy, then install.
+Use build.bat or build.sh, or run individual commands in terminal.

 2D interpolation of ponis
 ![alt text](images/2dinterpolations.png)